 The CSEA represents all County titles other than those represented by the other unions and those titles classified as management or confidential.
 The collective bargaining agreement with the County expired on December 31, 2007.
 Negotiations did not produce a successor agreement.
 The County and CSEA agreed to submit the matter to binding arbitration.
-The first hearing date is scheduled for June 23, 2008 with other sessions to be scheduled during the summer of 2008.
+Arbitration hearings have been ongoing.